+26.4.
 GUI Troubleshooting

-If opening the Nsight Systems Linux GUI fails with the following error, you may be missing some required libraries:
+If opening the Nsight Systems Linux GUI fails with one of the following errors, you may be missing some required libraries:

 '''

 This application failed to start because it could not find or load the Qt platform plugin "xcb" in "".
 Available platform plugins are: xcb.
 Reinstalling the application may fix this problem.

 '''